doriordan/skuber/README.md

 # Skuber

 Skuber is a Scala client library for [Kubernetes](http://kubernetes.io).
-It provides a high-level and strongly typed Scala API for remotely managing and reactively monitoring Kubernetes resources (such as Pods, Containers, Services, Replication Controllers etc.) via the Kubernetes API server.
+It provides a fully featured, high-level and strongly typed Scala API for managing and watching Kubernetes resources (such as Pods, Containers, Services, Replication Controllers etc.) in a cluster.

 The client supports v1.0 and v1.1 of the Kubernetes REST API.